‘RHOBH’ Season 10 News: Denise Richards Returns, Bravo Searches For New Housewife After Lisa Vanderpump’s Exit

-The Real Housewives of Beverly Hills cast is set to begin filming the series’ upcoming 10th season in September and as the production start date approaches, rumors are swirling in regard to who will be returning for the new episodes.
+The Real Housewives of Beverly Hills cast is set to begin filming the series’ upcoming 10th season in September, and as the production start date approaches, rumors are swirling over who will be returning for the new episodes.

-Following Lisa Vanderpump’s exit, which the longtime reality star announced in June ahead of the Season 9 reunion, a report claims Bravo TV is currently searching for a new cast member for Season 10.
+Following Lisa Vanderpump’s exit, which the long-time reality star announced in June ahead of the Season 9 reunion, a report claims Bravo TV is currently searching for a new cast member for Season 10.

 “They are definitely looking at adding a new Housewife,” an insider told Us Weekly.